-- (a) In the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures, if any; - (b) The directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of profit and loss of the company for that year;
+- (a) In the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures, if any; - (b) The directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of profit and loss of the company for that year; - (c) The directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities; - (d) The directors have prepared the annual accounts on a going concern basis; and - (e) The directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-REGISTERED OFFICE: GRAND PALLADIUM, 6TH FLOOR, 175 CST ROAD, KOLIVERY VILLAGE, MMRDA AREA, SANTACRUZ EAST, MUMBAI CITY, MAHARASHTRA, INDIA, 400098 CIN: U27320M H2018PLC304905.
+REGISTERED OFFICE: GRAND PALLADIUM, 6TH FLOOR, 175 CST ROAD, KOLIVERY VILLAGE, MMRDA AREA, SANTACRUZ EAST, MUMBAI CITY, MAHARASHTRA, INDIA, 400098 CIN: U27320MH2018PLC304905.